newrelic/docs-website/src/data-dictionary/events/ContainerSample/memoryUsageLimitPercent.md

   - ContainerSample
 ---

-This metric is calculated as the memoryUsageBytes percentage over the memorySizeLimitBytes if the limit exist.
+This metric is calculated as the `memoryUsageBytes` percentage over `memorySizeLimitBytes`, if the limit exist.

-**Breaking change**: This metric is calculated using the total memory + swap over the memorySizeLimitBytes on versions <= v1.5.0 of nri-docker
+**Breaking change**: This metric is calculated using the total memory + swap over `memorySizeLimitBytes` on versions v1.5.0 or higher of `nri-docker`.